 Simon Schama is University Professor of Art History and History at Columbia University.
-His award winning books, translated into 15 languages, include Citizens: A Chronicle of the French Revolution, Landscape and Memory, Rembrandt's Eyes, A History of Britain, The Power of Art, Rough Crossings, The American Future: A History and, most recently, Scribble, Scribble, Scribble: Writing on Politics, Ice Cream, Winston Churchill and My Mother.
-His art columns for the New Yorker won the National Magazine Award for criticism and his journalism has appeared regularly in the Guardian and the Financial Times where he is Contributing Editor.
-He has written and presented 40 films for BBC2 on subjects as diverse as Tolstoy, American politics and John Donne and won an Emmy for The Power of Art.
+His award-winning books, translated into fifteen languages, include Citizens, Landscape and Memory, Rembrandt's Eyes, A History of Britain, The Power of Art, Rough Crossings, The American Future, The Face of Britain and The Story of the Jews: Finding the Words (1000 BCE - 1492).
+His art columns for the New Yorker won the National Magazine Award for criticism and his journalism has appeared regularly in The Guardian and The Financial Times where he is Contributing Editor.
+He has written and presented forty films for BBC2 on subjects as diverse as Tolstoy, American politics and John Donne.

 The Story of the Jews (The Bodley Head)

 It is a story like no other: an epic of endurance against destruction, of creativity in oppression, joy amidst grief, the affirmation of life against the steepest of odds.

 It spans the millennia and the continents – from India to Andalusia and from the bazaars of Cairo to the streets of Oxford.
 It takes you to unimagined places: to a Jewish kingdom in the mountains of southern Arabia; a Syrian synagogue glowing with radiant wall paintings; the palm groves of the Jewish dead in the Roman catacombs.
 And its voices ring loud and clear, from the severities and ecstasies of the Bible writers to the love poems of wine bibbers in a garden in Muslim Spain.